redplanetlabs/specter/README.md

 [2 1 3 6 10 4 8]
 ```

-Here's how to increment all the odd numbers between indexes 1 (inclusive) and 4 (exclusive):
+Increment all the odd numbers between indices 1 (inclusive) and 4 (exclusive):

 ```clojure
 user> (transform [(srange 1 4) ALL odd?] inc [0 1 2 3 4 5 6 7])
 [0 2 2 4 4 5 6 7]
 ```

-Here's how to replace the subsequence from index 2 to 4 with [:a :b :c :d :e]:
+Replace the subsequence from index 2 to 4 with [:a :b :c :d :e]:

 ```clojure
 user> (setval (srange 2 4) [:a :b :c :d :e] [0 1 2 3 4 5 6 7 8 9])
 [0 1 :a :b :c :d :e 4 5 6 7 8 9]
 ```

-Here's how to concatenate the sequence [:a :b] to every nested sequence of a sequence:
+Concatenate the sequence [:a :b] to every nested sequence of a sequence:

 ```clojure
 user> (setval [ALL END] [:a :b] [[1] '(1 2) [:c]])
 [[1 :a :b] (1 2 :a :b) [:c :a :b]]
 ```

-Here's how to get all the numbers out of a map, no matter how they're nested:
+Get all the numbers out of a map, no matter how they're nested:

 ```clojure
 user> (select (walker number?)